 How to understand Stock Performer collections

 Creating collections with Stock Performer is easy.
 It automatically downloads your lightboxes from your microstock agency.
 You can use the powerful search engine of your agency to create all types of lightboxes and then let Stock Performer import it.
 We will give some tips in the following text.
+And once you are about to publish your content online, I’d like you to read some of these excellent linkbuilding guides.
+I guarantee they’re worth your time.

 Stock Performer presents you with the following important metrics for each collection: